honeycombio/terraform-aws-integrations/modules/cloudwatch-logs/README.md

 ![AWS CloudWatch Logs Integration overview](../../docs/cloudwatch-logs-overview.png)

-All required resources to setup an integration pipelines to take logs from a Cloudwatch Log group and send them to Honecyomb can be created and managed via this module.
+All required resources to setup an integration pipelines to take logs from a CloudWatch Log group and send them to Honecyomb can be created and managed via this module.

 ## Use